LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

            [portability(silent)])
    )).

-To take the best advantage of loader files, define a clause for the multifile and dynamic ``logtalk_library_path/2`` predicate for the directory containing your source files as explained in the next section.
+To take the best advantage of loader and tester files, define a clause for the multifile and dynamic ``logtalk_library_path/2`` predicate for the directory containing your source files as explained in the next section.

-When your application uses Prolog module resources, the loader file is also the advised place to load them, preferably without any exports.
+When your project also uses Prolog module resources, the loader file is also the advised place to load them, preferably without any exports.
 For example: